 Because we humans tend to roast if we’re anywhere near Mustafar temperatures, jumping into a volcano is a no-go.
 But for drones, well, it’s pretty much the same story.
-Except with plastic.
-Photographer Garðar Ólafs, found that out first-hand recently when he flew his DJI Phantom into the erupting Geldingadalir volcano in Iceland.
+Photographer Garðar Ólafs, for example, found that out first-hand recently when he flew his DJI Phantom into the erupting Geldingadalir volcano in Iceland.
 Now, so too has “guy with a drone,” Bjorn Steinbekk, who full-on sacrificed his drone in a cauldron of lava.

 Digg picked up on Olafs’ harrowing video (above), which he posted to Instagram with the caption: “Can you feel the heat?
 Melted my drone for this shot.”
-The video—which you need to listen to with the sound on—is only about 15 seconds long, but delivers an exceptional point of view of the volcano’s spewing fissure.
+The video—which you need to listen to with the sound on—is only about 15 seconds long.
+But it delivers an exceptional point of view of a spewing fissure.

 “I was flying my drone around the eruption and decided it would be cool to see it from straight above,” Olafs said in an interview with the photography website, PetaPixel.
 “I slowly lowered the drone until all I could see was erupting lava, and when I looked up, I didn’t see the drone anymore.”